VictorAlbertos/RxSocialConnect-Android/README.md

 }
 ```

-Every feature RxPaparazzo exposes can be accessed from both, an `activity` or a `fragment` instance.
+Every feature RxSocialConnect exposes can be accessed from both, an `activity` or a `fragment` instance.

 **Limitation:**: Your fragments need to extend from `android.support.v4.app.Fragment` instead of `android.app.Fragment`, otherwise they won't be notified.